yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 You can install additional generators with npm.
 For example, to install the [AngularJS](http://angularjs.org) generator: `npm install -g generator-angular`.
 Run `yo` for more information.

+**Pro-tip:** Looking for a tutorial?
+We're happy to recommend [Building apps with the Yeoman workflow](http://net.tutsplus.com/tutorials/javascript-ajax/building-apps-with-the-yeoman-workflow/) on NetTuts.

 ### Usage

 A complete workflow might look like this: